lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-05-my-library.md

 - _[Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.google.com/search?q=domain+driven+design+tackling+complexity+in+the+heart+of+software)_ by Eric Evans and _[Implementing Domain-Driven Design](https://www.google.com/search?q=implementing+domain+driven+design)_ by Vaughn Vernon.
 A domain I am still learning about with back-and-forth between these two books.
 The one by Eric Evans (known as the _Blue Book_) is the original work on DDD, whereas Vaughn Vernon walks us through building an application using DDD principles.

 #### Engineering strategy
-- Peopleware by Lister and DeMarco.
+- _[Peopleware](https://www.google.com/search?q=peopleware+by+tom+demarco)_ by Timothy Lister and Tom DeMarco.
 The premise is that the success of software projects depends more on sociological than technical factors.
 A couple of my favourite chapters are _Teamicide_ and _Competition_.
 I find myself referring to a lot of other parts of the book as well.
-- Accelerate: The Science of Lean Software and DevOps
+- _[Accelerate: The Science of Lean Software and DevOps](https://www.google.com/search?q=accelerate+the+science+of+lean+software+and+devops)_ by Jez Humble and Nicole Forsgren.
+A compilation of years of research on what makes high performing teams.
+It discusses everything from architecture and technical practices to leadership styles and culture.
+One of my favourite chapters is _Chapter 2: Measuring Performance_ which makes the argument against using story points and velocity to measure performance and proposes alternatives.
-- The Phoenix Project Gene Kim, Spafford, and Behr.
+- _[The Phoenix Project](https://www.google.com/search?q=the+phoenix+project)_ by Gene Kim, Spafford, and Behr.
 A modern rendition of _The Goal_: a manager in an IT company has three months to turn things around or get shut down.
-- The Manager's Path by Camille Fournier.
+- _[The Manager's Path](https://www.google.com/search?q=the+managers+path)_ by Camille Fournier.
 Describes roles and challenges from being a mentee to a CTO and everything in between.
 The book was consolation for me when I first stepped into an engineering manager role.
 I realized what I was going through many others have gone through before.
-- Smart and Gets Things Done: Joel Spolsky's Concise Guide to Finding the Best Technical Talent by Joel Spolsky.
+- _[Smart and Gets Things Done: Joel Spolsky's Concise Guide to Finding the Best Technical Talent](https://www.google.com/search?q=smart+and+gets+things+done+by+joel+spolsky)_ by Joel Spolsky.
 Joel is the creator of Stack Overflow and Trello.
 Read it if you are hiring.
-- Fearless Change by Rising and Manns.
+- _[Fearless Change](https://www.google.com/search?q=fearless+change)_ by Linda Rising and Mary Lynn Manns.
 Discusses why change is hard and describes patterns for introducing change.
-- Lean Software Development: An Agile Toolkit by Mary and Tom Poppendick
+- _[Lean Software Development: An Agile Toolkit](https://www.google.com/search?q=fearless+change)_ by Mary and Tom Poppendick.
+A brilliant book that borrows ideas from Lean Manufacturing and applies them to software development.
-- Managing Humans: Biting and Humorous Tales of a Software Engineering Manager by Rands
+- _[Managing Humans: Biting and Humorous Tales of a Software Engineering Manager](https://www.google.com/search?q=managing+humans+by+rands)_ by Rands.
+Lessons from Michael Lopp, a.k.a.
+Rands, an engineering leader who has served Palantir, Apple, Pinterest and Slack.
+Quite a fun read.
-- Dynamic Reteaming: The Art and Wisdom of Changing Teams by Heidi Helfand
+- _[Dynamic Reteaming: The Art and Wisdom of Changing Teams](https://www.google.com/search?q=dynamic+reteaming)_ by Heidi Helfand.
+Patterns for making and breaking teams.
-- Mythical Man Month by Fred Brooks
+- _[Team Topologies](https://www.google.com/search?q=team+topologies)_ by Manuel Pais and Matthew Skelton.
+Describes how to organise teams for fast delivery of software.
-- Team Topologies by Manuel Pais and Matthew Skelton
+- _[Mythical Man Month](https://www.google.com/search?q=mythical+man+month)_ by Fred Brooks.
+Written in 1975, the book is themed around Brooks Law, that adding people to a late software project only makes it later.
-- The DevOps Handbook by Gene Kim, Jez Humble, Debois, and Willis.
+- _[The DevOps Handbook](https://www.google.com/search?q=the+devops+handbook)_ by Gene Kim, Jez Humble, Debois, and Willis.
 Describes the idea and principles behind DevOps.
 A good accompaniment to _The Phoenix Project_.
 I particularly like the first few chapters which discuss value stream mapping and the Three Ways -- Flow, Feedback and Continuous Learning.

 #### Extreme programming
 - Clean Agile by Robert C. Martin.
 I read this as a refresher for _Agile_.
 Includes the story of signing of the Agile Manifesto at the Snowbird resort in Utah.